 Today's History Trivia for December 17

 1903 Wright Brothers The Wright brothers have their first controlled, powered, heavier-than-air flight.
 Orville flies their plane for 12 seconds near Kitty Hawk, North Carolina.
 Later that day, his brother Wilbur flew for 59 seconds.
+There is evidence that Gustave Whitehead made a powered, heavier-than-air-flight two years earlier.

 1989 The Simpsons debuts on FOX.